 You might also look and say “the weld didn’t break”.
 Again, you are right.

-Truly, a weld increases thickness of material locally, so it is actually stronger.
-Unfortunately, the area right around the weld also has the extreme heat, but it does not get the benefit of added material for strength.
-Also, stress is induced in the material at a “boundary” of where the “hot” and “cool” And, we see that in this failure sample.
-It’s not that the material is weak, just that welding as locally changed the strength properties making it more susceptible to fatigue, cracks and breaking.
+A weld increases thickness of material locally, so it is stronger.
+Unfortunately, the area right around the weld also has extreme heat, but it does not get the benefit of added material for strength.
+Weld stress is induced in the parent material at a boundary of “hot” and “cool”.
+We see that in this failure sample.
+The material did not start out weak.
+No, the welding changed the strength properties locally, making it more susceptible to fatigue, cracks and breaking.
+(A trailer example in Aluminum.)

 The Take-Aways

 In every experience, it’s good to think about what we can learn.
 Here is a sample that felt good, and for 15 years it performed well.
-The conditions changed a little and that caused (or at least finished) the failure.
+The conditions changed a little in the machine settings, and that caused (or at least finished) the failure.
 In this case, nothing of consequence was damaged, but we don’t want a failure again.
 So, what can we learn?

 - For high stress elements, think about welds that are in a line and the possibility of propagating cracks along the weld lines.

 - We like good weld penetration as that makes it strong.
 On the other hand, the heat stains here remind us that welding creates a lot of heat and that has effects down the road.
-When we have high through heat like this, we need to think about potential welding strength changes.
+When we have high through heat like this, we need to think about potential strength changes because of the welding.

 - Stitch welds are intended to spread heat distress so the material strength is not as affected by the welding.
 Hard to say here how much that helped, yet judging from the marks, it did help.